atweb3-io/celo-community-rpc/test-workflow.md

 - `act` uses Docker to simulate the GitHub Actions environment
 - Some actions might not work exactly the same as on GitHub
 - The pull request creation step will be simulated but not actually create a PR
+- For full functionality with the peter-evans/create-pull-request action, you need to provide a GH_PAT

 ## Option 2: Manual Testing